The 2nd Largest, and the Most Beautiful in the World

 Admission to the Synagogue & the Jewish Museum & Archives:

-Inside the synagogue you have to wear a small skullcap called kipah or yarmulke.
-You’ll receive one at the entrance.
+Note: Men cannot enter the synagogue without a hat or cap.
+You have to wear a small skullcap called kipah or yarmulke.
+You’ll receive one at the entrance after ticket inspection.

 History and Architecture

 Jews were banned from the city in the 18th century, so they established a Jewish quarter just outside the old city boundary.

 Remains of the old Pest city walls run on the opposite side of the road.

 The Jews built their main synagogue in a residential area.
 Theodore Herzl, founder of modern Zionism was born in one of the buildings.

 This stunning temple was constructed between 1844-59 according to Ludwig Förster’s plans.

 The second largest synagogue (the largest stands in New York) in the world can take in 3,000 people.